 (dates subject to change)

-Applications, available in October 2017, can be picked up in the Center for Service Learning (MH 120).
+Applications, available at the end of January, can be picked up in the Center for Service Learning (MH 120).
 Selected participants will be required to pay a $250 trip fee.
 The cost will cover all major expenses including airfare, ground transportation, meals and lodging.